microsoft/CodeBERT/GraphCodeBERT/refinement/README.md

 - pip install tree_sitter

 ### Fine-tune
+We use 4*V100-16G to fine-tune.
 Taking the "small" subset as example:

 ```shell
 scale=small